RarelyCharlie/rarelycharlie.github.io/_listen/listen06.md

 class: section
 serial: 6
 ---
 The first thing you must do is listen.
 This might seem pretty obvious, but in an online chat it  takes some skill.
-There will be more about this skill this later in the course.
+There will be more about this skill later in the course.

 Listening means paying close attention to what a member tells you, and demonstrating to the member that you are paying attention.
 For this reason, chatting with more than one member at a time is difficult and it is not recommended (even though the system allows it).